nonplayer/hammercrawl/Core_Rules.md

 The *most* compatible games are those with built-in randomization of treasure, encounters, reactions, and more.
 For me, systems with treasure tables go to the top of the list of options, putting those derived from either B/X, BECMI, or AD&D as my primary candidates.
 This is because for me, the complete randomization of treasure is a crucial part of the experience, and thus systems that only give loose guidelines and expect the DM to do all the work of treasure assignment don't fit the bill.

-#### A Note on Treasure Tables

-Please be careful when using pre-published treasure table randomizers!
-While B/X and BECMI use the same basic alphabetized tables, they are deceptively similar to AD&D, which also uses an alphabetized table.
-However, the latter's table options are completely different than those of the former, with drastically rearranged values. **Do not** use AD&D treasure table generators with B/X and BECMI, and vice-versa!
-I learned this the hard (but very hilarious) way in a demo game once, and while the results were quite fun, the game took a completely different turn at that point.

 ### The Randomizers

 This method focuses entirely on spontaneous, random play, and as such you're going to need a buttload of Random Generator tools.
 A good number of these are linked in [the base Readme file](./README.md) as well as the system-specific sub-files therein.

-### The Dungeon

-To generate Dungeon rooms, I initially used a set of Dungeonmorph dice and their matching blue-and-white cards (the latter kept into handy dry-erase sleeves).
-They even come with little symbols and a handy key to them, for adding more spontaneous dungeon features on the fly.

-Since starting this project, I've streamlined my process to use only the cards, saving the dungeon dice for more extreme one-off cases.
-The basic process involves going from room to room, encountering obstacles, grabbing treasure, and moving ever onward.
-When it's time to move to a new room, I grab one of the the dungeon cards and lay it out as the next room.
-The pieces are all laid out on the table, and the dungeon grows dynamically as the players explore it.

-Conversely, the [Donjon][] site has an extremely detailed set of random dungeon generators.
-Using them to pre-build your dungeon can save a lot of time at the table for playing.
-You can do the same with the dice and cards, too.

 ### The Divining Dice